toblotron/praxis-ide/README.md

 Contributions are very welcome - in fact, version 0.1.0 has been developed with the goal of attracting other interested parties in mind.
 This is too big to be a feasible single-developer project.

 This is a reason that creating developer documentation has a high priority.

+Not only coders need apply - I would love to hear what ideas others have about Praxis; possible feature, how things could work/ look, integrations, etc.

+PS: I am kind of new to both GitHub and the Javascript world - I am aware it is very likely that there are better ways of doing things, and suggestions are very welcome :)